-Just about every business has some sort of email drip campaign.
-For some, it is a simple as a monthly newsletter.
+Just about every business has some sort of email drip campaigns.
+For some, it is as simple as a monthly newsletter.
 For others, it is a more elaborate maze of different email messages going out at different times.
-Whatever the case, most of us are not doing enough in this area and this post is all about giving some actionable advice to resolve that.
+Whatever the case, most of us are not doing enough in this area, and this post is all about giving some actionable advice to resolve that.

 What is an email drip campaign?

 An email drip campaign is simply a set of emails designed to go out to a recipient over a period of time.
 The main goals of a drip campaign are to trigger a response, to educate, to build interest, and to stay fresh in mind.

 Why are email drip campaigns so important?

 This is a pretty critical piece to a sales and marketing strategy for one key reason.
 It is very likely that a prospect is not going to be ready to purchase when you reach out to them.
 Often, when they say “No,” it is not no as in never; it is “No, not right now.”

 With that being the case, what is critical to success is finding a way to stay fresh in the prospect’s mind so that when they are ready, they know that you are an available option, and they reach out to you.